An Introduction to Radiant Barrier Foil Insulation

 |Radiant Barrier (Aluminum)||3-5%|

 Also, radiant barrier insulation will never need to be replaced.
 It is made up of coated aluminum, so it will never breakdown due to UV or corrosion.
-Other insulation rely on their mass to remain effective, meaning that as they settle and flatten, they becomes much less efficient and need to be replaced.
+Other insulation relies on their mass to remain effective, meaning that as they settle and flatten, they become much less efficient and need to be replaced.
 Radiant barrier doesn’t settle or flatten the way other insulation can, and doesn’t rely on thickness or mass to work.
 Radiant barrier can provide a lifetime of energy saving benefits.